BYU graduate wears LGBTQ+ flag to commencement - NewsBreak

 “I thought maybe a couple of BYU students or friends would post photos of it,” says Orr.
 She continues by saying that most of the responses she has received have been positive; most people have shown Orr validation, love, and support.

 Orr served a full-time mission for The Church of Jesus Christ of Latter-day Saints Church in Eugene, Oregon.
 She said that most of the negative attention she has received has been from people she met on her mission.
-“It’s shown me who’s on my island and who’s not,” says Orr.NC parents hold prayer rally in opposition to after-school Satan club
+“It’s shown me who’s on my island and who’s not,” says Orr.Trevor Bauer suspended for 2 seasons over sexual assault allegation

 When asked if she was scared to wear her regalia to BYU’s commencement, Orr said she was “really anxious.”